stimm-ai/stimm/docs/usage/web-interface.md

 # Using the Web Interface

-The Stimm web interface is a modern, responsive dashboard built with Next.js that allows you to manage agents, RAG configurations, and have real‑time voice conversations.
+The Stimm web interface is a modern, responsive dashboard built with Next.js that allows you to manage agents, RAG configurations, and have real-time voice conversations.

 ## Accessing the Interface

-After starting the platform (see [Installation](installation.md)), open your browser and navigate to:
+After starting the platform (see [Installation](../getting-started/installation.md)), open your browser and navigate to:

 - **Local development**: http://front.localhost (Docker Compose) or http://localhost:3000 (local frontend)
 - **Production**: Your configured domain (e.g., https://stimm.yourcompany.com)